Indian name and pronounciation:

 Appearance, taste and smell:

-Mustard seeds are the most commonly utilised form of mustard in Indian cooking, with the powder rarely, if ever, being used.
-If you ever require the powdered form, it is advisable to buy the seeds and grind them at home as required in the recipe.
+Ajwain is mostly sold in seed form since it is rarely if ever, used as a powder in Indian cooking.
+If you ever require the powdered form, it is advisable to buy the seeds and grind them at home as required.

 Tadka or Tempering is a cooking method in which cooking oil is heated till very hot and whole spices are added to it and fried.
 This oil and spice mix is then added as a final touch or garnish to the dish.
-In Indian cooking, Rai/ Sarson is often part of the Tadka in a dish.
+In Indian cooking, Ajwain is often part of the Tadka in a dish.
 It is used in small quantities and almost always used cooked.
 This is because of its strong, dominant flavor.
 Ajwain is also used in vegetable dishes (for its distinctive taste) and pickles (for its preservative qualities).
 Ajwain has properties that help it reduce the flatulence causing effect of beans.
 It also aids in digestion.

 Uses other than cooking: